 #3.
 Your Resolutions Were Too Big To Achieve

 Mostly what we resolve to achieve is so big.
 We begin the new year and we realize we are overwhelmed by the very goals we set for ourselves.
 When the goals become too big than you anticipated, you begin to make excuses.
 Excuses kill your motivation.
 The death of motivation is the death of the goals you set for yourself.

 The saying is this; “When you snooze, you lose.”
 When you keep shifting the post on when to begin on your resolution, you’ll give up in the end.
 The truth is, there is always a reason not to start now.
 If you don’t start today because something came up, tomorrow another thing will come up to stop you from beginning what you set out to do.

 You’ll always find time to do what is important to you.
 Probably, your resolutions are not so much important to you that’s why you keep pushing them aside to do important things.
-If it is.
-If it is as important to you like the breath you take, then you’ll have no excuses.
-Most of the failures in our lives come because we didn’t start when we ought to have started.
+If it is—if it is as important to you like the breath you take, then you’ll have no excuses.
+Most of the failures in our lives come because we didn’t start when we ought to start.
 We didn’t start today.
 We preferred the uncertainties of tomorrow.

 There is always a motivation to do what you love—what you are passionate about.
-It is no work.
 You don’t see it as work when you are doing the things that bring you joy and fulfillment.
 It’s comforting to me when I sit and write.
 I don’t find it as work at all.
 It is my passion.

 It becomes very easier to achieve your resolution when it’s centered around the things you love to do.
-It would be easier for me to resolve to write 1000 words a day than to say I’ll compose one song every other week till the year ends.
+It would be easier for me to resolve to write 1000 words a day than to say I’ll compose one song every other week until the year ends.
 I’m not a music person.
-I’ll set myself for failure if I resolve around the creation of music.
+I’ll set myself for failure if I make resolutions around the creation of music.
 So are you.